UrsusCastus/FunBoxTestTasks/README.md

 ## Introduction

-Link to a pdf file with a description of the test task: [Description of tasks](https://https://bit.ly/39YBWHm)
+Link to a pdf file with a description of the test task: [description of tasks](https://drive.google.com/file/d/1f0UILq-BkONY6olteY959HcEy7c9cEke/view)

 ## Getting Started